-Management Diversity Targets Met in 2019/20 1.
+Management Diversity Targets Met in 2021/22 1.
 Minimum of 50% female Senior Management ✓ 2.
 Minimum of 50% of general staff to be female ✓ 3.
-Equal representation of male and female candidates for consideration as part the recruitment and selection process Substantially met
+At least 50% of the candidate pool to be female Substantially met

 ^{} Recruitment practices have been revised to promote equal representation of male and female candidates, however, on occasion this is difficult to maintain due to the availability and calibre of candidates.
 The Fund has a commitment to ensure, whenever possible, there will be equal representation of male and female candidates in the recruitment process.